gwythyr/nodejs-debug-mcp/SPECIFICATION.md

 The `debug-script` tool will execute the following sequence of actions upon receiving a request:

-1. **Launch Process**: Start the target script or process using the provided command, ensuring it is launched in debug mode
+1. **Launch Process**: Start the target script or process using the provided command, ensuring it is launched in debug mode (Node inspector or Python debugpy)
 2. **Set Breakpoint**: Set a single breakpoint at the specified file and line number
 3. **Run and Monitor**: Resume execution and listen for every pause triggered by the configured breakpoint
 4. **Evaluate Expression**: On each pause, evaluate the provided expression within the current execution context and store the typed result